Who are the Masons?

 George Washington Memorial

-List of famous Freemason from the Grand Lodge of British Columbia and Yukon web page, (a very informative page)
+List of famous Freemasons from the Grand Lodge of British Columbia and Yukon web page (a very informative page)

 Paul Bessel's Presidents as Masons page